CIROH-UA/ciroh-ua_website/docs/services/intro.md

 ---
 sidebar_position: 1
-title: "CIROH Cloud"
+title: "CIROH CyberInfrastructure"
 ---

-# CIROH Cloud: Unleashing Potential in Hydrological Research
+# CIROH CyberInfrastructure: Unleashing Potential in Hydrological Research

 <div className="container">
 	<div className="hero-content">
 		<div className="hero-text">

-The <strong>CIROH Cloud</strong> empowers CIROH consortium members by providing a scalable, efficient, and user-friendly computing platform.
+The <strong>CIROH CyberInfrastructure</strong> empowers CIROH consortium members by providing a scalable, efficient, and user-friendly computing platform.
 We understand the challenges researchers face in managing <strong>computational resources</strong>, and the CIROH Cloud alleviates these burdens by offering a suite of pre-configured environments and resources.
 Our team of engineers and developers meticulously optimizes both <strong>cloud-based</strong> (AWS and Google Cloud) and <strong>on-premise infrastructure</strong> (Pantarhei HPC cluster) to ensure unparalleled flexibility and scalability.

 This translates into a powerful platform that includes: